 It’s so much easier than you might think!
 These tips and tricks for creating an interior design mood board will have you envisioning a brand new space in no time at all.

 I always love sharing design inspiration with you!
 Especially when it saves us money or time, right?
-Don’t skip my posts about Vintage Turkish Rugs, Easy DIY Wall Decor, 20 Easy Ways to Update a House, and Adding Character to a New Home.
+Don’t skip my posts about Easy DIY Wall Decor, Coastal Modern Home Decor, and Adding Character to a New Home.

-You may be surprised to read this, but you don’t need a room design app or special software to design your room.
-Sure, that fancy software can be nice, but I find it to be so intimidating.
+You don’t need a room design app or special software to design your room.
+Fancy software is nice, but intimidating.

 - Determine your style.